-My husband and I have drawn up a list of what we own and we have tentatively agreed on how to split everything.
+My husband and I have drawn up a list of what we own and we have tentatively agreed on how to split everything in our divorce.
 I’m afraid we might have missed listing something.
 Can you help?

 As a financial divorce consultant, I often review final property settlements to determine additional tax and financial considerations that should be addressed.
-Here are some areas that are often overlooked.
+You may be surprised at how many assets you didn’t even think to add to your list!
+Here are some areas that are often overlooked but that can add real money to your pocket.

 - Frequent flyer points

-To split these, have free tickets issued in the other spouse’s name, or value the travel benefits and compensate the other spouse.
+If you or your spouse (or both) are big travelers, these miles could add up to thousands of dollars in benefits.
+To split these, the spouse with the points can issue free tickets in the other spouse’s name, or value the travel benefits and compensate the other spouse.

 - Vacation pay